 Here I sipped good beer, indulged in German food, checked out the Dom, took a cable car over the Rhine and even got a tattoo!
 This is where my obsession for street art began as well.

 9 – Szczecin – one morning in November, myself and a visiting friend from Toronto decided to make a day trip from Berlin to a Polish border town.
-We had fun walking through Szczecin taking photos by day, later at night and trying out a couple of local eateries.
+We had fun walking through Szczecin taking photos by day and later at night.

 11) Amsterdam – along came December and I headed to Amsterdam for a fun weekend away!
 I loved this city a lot and am thinking about even moving there someday.